 Wise's ingenious take on the stage musical book is understandably a beloved classic, but its overblown runtime, repetitious musical numbers, underdeveloped characters and animated performances hardly make it the musical masterpiece it's considered to be.

 At a time of great social change, Julie Andrews' enigmatic nanny arrives at the home of a emotionally stunted patriot to pull his children into shape, thawing his heart in the process.
 A year later, she made The Sound of Music :-D

-The sentimentality was so aggressive that it's like being tied down while adorable Austrian children savagely yodeled in my ear—basically, the worst parts of stage musicals, without the virtues that the best movie musicals use to turn aggressive sentimentality into poetry.
-Still, there's a lot of craft, and I'll concede that I may have missed my chance to enjoy the film by never being a 9-year-old girl.
-3 stars.
+The sentimentality was so aggressive that it was like being tied down while adorable Austrian children savagely yodeled in my ear—basically, the worst parts of stage musicals, without the virtues that the best movie musicals use to turn aggressive sentimentality into poetry.
+Still, there's some craft, and I'll concede that I may have missed my chance to enjoy the film by never being a 9-year-old girl.